Angel0uss/Binder_Enhanced/README.md

 - A confirm popup previews the apply before anything changes

 ### Macros
+- Macros are restored to their original macro bank (General/Character) and placed back on the same bar spot
 - Automatically **re-creates missing macros** on the target character if they no longer exist
 - Matches existing macros by name and body content so it never overwrites the wrong macro
 - **Full Macro Bank resolve dialog**: if a macro's bank (General or Character) is full, choose an existing macro to replace, or skip it — includes a body-content preview for unnamed/blank-named macros so they can be told apart